FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 ### So What Is An "Outer Product"?

 An **outer product** is a small tweak to the equation of the inner (dot) product between two vectors.
-Instead of writing the inner product as
+Instead of writing the inner product as:

 $$
 x \cdot y = x^\top y
 $$

-the **outer product** of two vectors is
+the **outer product** of two vectors is defined as:

 $$
 x \otimes y = x y^\top
 $$

-While relocating the position of the matrix transpose to $y$ seems like a small modification, it has profound implication.
-One of the immediate ones is: **the outer product between two vectors gives _a matrix_ output.**
+While relocating the position of the matrix transpose to $y$ seems like a trivially small modification, it has profound implication.
+One of the immediate implication is: **the outer product between two vectors yields _a matrix_ output.**

-Follow the pattern from above
+Follow the pattern from above we can see this in action:

 <div class="invertable">
 $$